thfield/github-for-beginners/vcs.md

 A "group" of files, like a directory.
 Changes to files in the repo are tracked, the history is saved.

 ## Forking
-Making a copy of someone else's repo as your own.
-Changes to the "upstream" fork can be brought in, you can request to "pull" in downstream changes to the original repo.
+Making a copy of another person or organization's repo.
+Both parties can work on their repos at the same time, independent of one another.
+Changes to the "upstream" fork can be merged with your branch and, you can request to "pull" your downstream changes into the original repo.

 ## Branching
-A localized fork.
+Making a copy within a repo.
+You can make changes to the code on this new branch without affecting the old branch.
+If you wanted to make a big change without worrying about breaking something, you can make a new branch and try out crazy new ideas.
+When you're done, you can merge the two branches together.

+1. Repositories
+1. `git fork`ing the spoon-knife repo from Octocat's Github to Your Github.
+1. You work on your repo...
+1. While Octocat works independently on his.

 [<-Previous](getting-started.md)  [Next->](git.md)